ibm-cloud-docs/Registry/registry_security_enforce.md

 Container Image Security Enforcement installs some policies by default to provide you with a starting point for building your security policy.
 {: shortdesc}

 With effect from 19 November 2020, Container Image Security Enforcement is deprecated.
-To enforce container image security use [Portieris](https://github.com/IBM/portieris){: external}.
+To enforce container image security, use [Portieris](https://github.com/IBM/portieris){: external}.
 {: deprecated}

 To override these policies, use one of the following options:

-- Write a new policy document and apply it to your cluster by using `kubectl apply`
+- Write a new policy document and apply it to your cluster by using `kubectl apply`.
-- Edit the default policy by using `kubectl edit`
+- Edit the default policy by using `kubectl edit`.

 For more information about writing security policies, see [Customizing policies](#customize_policies).